-Melissa D. Horowitz, PsyD, Director of Eating Disorders and Weight Management Program, Director of Clinical Training, is a New York State licensed psychologist with extensive experience in cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), social problem-solving, motivational interviewing and mindfulness-based approaches.
-She works primarily with adolescents, adults, couples and families.
-Dr. Horowitz specializes in the treatment of eating disorders, body image and weight-related concerns in both men and woman.
-She also treats and specializes in mood and anxiety disorders, including generalized anxiety, social anxiety, separation anxiety, obsessive compulsive disorder, panic disorder and phobias.
-Additional areas of expertise include body dysmorphic disorder, personality disorders, trichotillomania, substance abuse and chronic health issues.
-Dr. Horowitz has been intensively trained in working with adolescents and adults struggling with low frustration tolerance, impulsivity, poor problem-solving skills, interpersonal conflicts and self-injury.
+Melissa D. Horowitz, PsyD, Director of Clinical Training, Director of Eating Disorders and Weight Management Program, is a New York State licensed psychologist with extensive experience in cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), social problem-solving, motivational interviewing and mindfulness-based approaches.
+She works with adolescents, college students, adults and families.
+Dr. Horowitz specializes in the treatment of eating disorders (binge eating disorder, bulimia, anorexia) and body-image and weight-management issues in both men and women.
+She also specializes in the treatment of mood disorders (depression, bipolar disorder), anxiety disorders (generalized anxiety, social anxiety, separation anxiety, panic disorder, phobias), and obsessive compulsive and related disorders (trichotillomania, skin-picking, body-dysmorphic disorder).
+Additional areas of expertise include insomnia, grief, procrastination, perfectionism, substance abuse, personality disorders and chronic health issues.
+Dr. Horowitz has been intensively trained in working with individuals struggling with regulating their emotions, impulsivity, poor problem-solving skills, interpersonal conflicts and self-injury.

 Susan Trachtenberg Paula, Ph.D., Clinician, is a New York State licensed psychologist with extensive experience in cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and cognitive-behavioral play therapy.She works primarily with clients of all ages, from very young children to adults, and with families.
 Dr. Paula specializes in the treatment of Posttraumatic Stress Disorder (PTSD), Attention Deficit Hyperactivity Disorder (ADHD), and emotional dysregulation in children and adults.
 She also treats and specializes in mood and anxiety disorders across the life span and in helping parents develop effective skills for managing difficult behavior in their children.